 Billboard Hot 100 chart run: 80-68-66-62-56-49-49-42-41-41-36-35-41-36-39-47-55-66-67-64 // 46-42-23-18-18-16-12-11-10-9-8-9-10-8-7-7-6-8-10-10-10-12-16-20-23-20-24-23-27-32-36-38-43-44-45-48

-After several years flirting with an international breakthrough, Faith Hill took matters into her own hands with The Way You Love Me.
-If the UK wasn’t responding to her country music, surely, we couldn’t resist one of her biggest hits reimagined as an epic dance anthem?
+After several years flirting with an international breakthrough, Faith Hill took decisive action with The Way You Love Me.
+If the UK wasn’t responding to her country music, then why not reimagine it as an epic dance anthem instead?

 Faith Hill had enjoyed some international success with the hit single This Kiss, which peaked at #13 in the UK.
 However, her third album Faith reached no higher than #177 here.
-That’s not surprising given this was during the height of Shania-mania where Come On Over had the country-crossover market firmly sewn up.
-However, Faith Hill’s growing profile in America meant that her label wasn’t going to give up without a fight.
+That’s somewhat unsurprising given Shania Twain had the country-crossover market firmly sewn up with Come On Over.
+Nonetheless, Faith Hill’s growing profile in America meant her label wasn’t going to give up without a fight.
 The challenge with her fourth album – Breathe – was less to strike while the iron was hot, and more to wait until Come On Over started to run out of steam.
 Sure enough, it so happened that Breathe charted just a fortnight after Shania Twain’s 51-week stay in the top ten came to an end.

 Alas, if only things were that simple.
 The album peaked at #21, while the title track reached #33.
 Not a complete disaster, all things considered, but not the decisive success that anyone would have hoped for.
 Nonetheless, hopes for a reprieve came in the shape of The Way You Love Me.
 The track was a slow-burn hit in America, where it spent over a year on the Billboard Hot 100 across two separate chart runs.
 It was worth a punt, but even so, a pleasant mid-tempo country track was going to be a hard sell outside of America.
 So, what better way to increase the song’s international appeal than with a dance remix courtesy of Love To Infinity.
 The production duo had form, remixing tracks from Celine Dion, Whitney Houston and – most promisingly – Shania Twain.
 The Way You Love Me was in safe hands and out of nowhere, was suddenly transformed into a huge dance-pop banger.